Athanax/video_player_controls/README.md

 # video_player_controls

-This si a video player package built on video_player and the flutter_bloc.
+This is a video player package built on [Video player](https://pub.dev/packages/video_player) and the [Flutter bloc](https://pub.dev/packages/flutter_bloc).
 It has better state management and user interface.

 # Installation